rasheedjimoh/dataexfilattemptbyBryceMontgomery/README.md

 👤 **Other Accounts Found:**
 `dwm-1, dwm-2, dwm-3, test, umfd-0, umfd-1, umfd-2, umfd-3`

 This search showed that multiple accounts, besides Bryce's, had logged into the system.
-We then checked if any of these other accounts had accessed the file or made modifications.
+I then checked if any of these other accounts had accessed the file or made modifications.

 ```kql
 DeviceLogonEvents